-Addiction in Port St. Lucie, Florida
+Drug And Alcohol Addiction In Port St. Lucie, Florida

-Port St. Lucie, Florida has an approximate population of 189,344 people and is located on the Atlantic as a part of the “Treasure Coast.”
-As a large coastal city, it is a hub for substance trafficking as it includes many ports that are advantageous for drug smuggling and distribution.
-Port St. Lucie has some of the highest rates of opioid prescriptions and opioid abuse throughout the state of Florida.
+With an approximate population of 215,922, Port St. Lucie is located on the shores of the Atlantic, coined the “Treasure Coast.”
+As a large shoreside city, it is a hub for substance trafficking as it includes many ports that are advantageous for drug smuggling and distribution.
+Port St. Lucie has some of the highest rates of Opioid prescriptions and Opioid abuse throughout the state of Florida.

-Alcohol Abuse in Port St. Lucie
+Alcohol Abuse In Port St. Lucie

 The first time I used, it wasn’t the feeling that [heroin] gave me, it was the ‘not feeling’ that the drug enabled.
 It was the numbness, the emptiness, the not thinking.
 It took everything away immediately and that’s what I wanted.